-We know that steaming food is one of the healthiest methods of cooking, especially when it comes to meat, fish and vegetables.
-So, it should come as great news to discover that one of the easiest to used cookers, the rice cooker, can also be used to create great tasting and healthy steamed food.
+We know that steaming food is one of the healthiest methods of cooking, especially when it comes to meat, fish, and vegetables.
+So, it should come as great news to discover that one of the easiest-to-use cookers, the rice cooker, can also be used to create great-tasting and healthy steamed food.

-While not every rice cooker supports steaming, the majority of them are now shipping with a steamer tray which enables you to steam vegetables, meat and fish.
-And, its not just high end models that have this feature, even rice cookers under $20 include a small steamer basket that fits the inner pot.
+While not every rice cooker supports steaming, the majority of them are now shipped with a steamer tray, which enables you to steam vegetables, meat, and fish.
+And, it’s not just high-end models that have this feature, even rice cookers under $20 include a small steamer basket that fits the inner pot.

-The amount of food you can steam depends on the size of your steamer tray which, of course, in turn depends on the size of the rice cooker so, if you want to use your rice cooker for steaming, I definitely recommend that you buy a larger (10 or 20 cup capacity) rice cooker as this will enable you to steam larger joints of meat and vegetables such as carrots without having to cut them up into smaller portions.
+The amount of food you can steam depends on the size of your steamer tray, which, of course, in turn, depends on the size of your rice cooker.
+So, if you want to use your rice cooker for steaming, I definitely recommend that you buy a larger (10 or 20-cup capacity) rice cooker, as this will enable you to steam larger joints of meat and vegetables such as carrots without having to cut them up into smaller portions.